 Plant bulbs as soon as they become available in garden centers (usually in August and September).
-Set them 4 in. deep and about 6 in. apart in well-drained soil.
+Set them 4 inches deep and about 6 inches apart in well-drained soil.
 Where winter temperatures drop to 20F or lower, cover them with a thick layer of mulch.
 Try to keep planting bed dry in summer when bulbs are dormant.
 After planting, the bulbs often take two or three years to settle in and begin blooming well.
 Divide clumps only when vigor and flowering decline.

 If you can't keep the planting area dry during summer dormancy, grow sternbergia in pots and move them to a dry spot in summer.
 They bloom better when pot-bound, so don't be in a hurry to repot.
 Also, don't fret if these temperamental bulbs fail to bloom in any one year, as they are sensitive to annual variations in the weather.
 There's nothing the gardener can do about this but sigh.